 At the end of data collection, 1,429 respondents had completed the survey online and only one by telephone.
 The overall sample includes 618 parents of school-age children who reside in D.C. and as well as 812 parents of school-age children who reside in the surrounding areas (see Appendix A Figure 1).

 Appendix A Figure 1.
 Distribution of respondents by geography

 The mailing protocol for the D.C. based ABS sample included two mailings.
 The first mailing included a one-page, full-color invitation letter and a $1 pre-incentive sent via first class mail.
 The letter included the URL/QR code for the respondent to participate in the survey online.
 It also included an option for respondents to call the SSRS toll-free number to participate in the survey by phone.
 The second mailing was a reminder postcard, mailed roughly one week after the invitation letter.
 The postcard reiterated the importance of the research, the URL/QR code, and the toll-free number.
 SSRS mailed 16,250 letters and 16,250 reminder postcards and achieved 381 completed interviews from this sample, a ratio of 42.65:1.

 Participants in the panel were contacted directly by the panel company with language provided by SSRS.
 The participants received an invitation email with a link to take the survey.
 While the sample members did not receive $1 like the ABS sample, they generally have benefits for participating in these panels.
 Participants were sent two reminder emails on average.
 Panels were used that were more likely to have parents who used to live in D.C.

-SSRS partnered with InsideOut Insights for conducting in-depth interviews.
-Eight, one-hour, interviews were collected before the quantitative data collection and seven interviews were collected post quantitative data collection.
+SSRS partnered with InsideOut Insights to conduct in-depth interviews.
+Eight one-hour interviews were collected before the quantitative data collection and seven were collected post quantitative data collection.

 SSRS used a hybrid weighting with calibration approach for these groups to minimize potential bias from the non-probability samples.